amiryusupov/amiryusupov/README.md

 I'm fullstack junior javascript developer from Uzbekistan.

-- 🔭 I’m currently developing a web sites.
+- 🔭 I’m currently developing web sites.
 - 🌱 I’m looking forward in learning Next.js soon
 - 👯 I’m looking to collaborate with anyone on any projects.
 - 💬 Ask me about anything.